gekatateam/neptunus/plugins/filters/not/README.md

 # Not Filter Plugin

 The `not` filter negates the result of the underlying filter.
-If the underlying filter accepts an event, the Not filter will reject it, and vice versa.
+If the underlying filter accepts an event, the `not` filter will reject it, and vice versa.

 ## Configuration
 ```toml